-STAFFORDSHIRE INDUSTRIAL ARCHAEOLOGY SOCIETY CHAIRMANS REPORT for 2016-2017
+STAFFORDSHIRE INDUSTRIAL ARCHAEOLOGY SOCIETY CHAIRMAN’S REPORT for 2017-2018

-Our thanks go to David Baddeley for organising this varied and interesting programme of lectures.
+Our thanks to Roger Francis and David Baddeley for organising this varied lecture programme.

 No journal was published this year as we are waiting for more articles to include.

 I would like to thank all the Officers and Committee members of the Society for their hard work, support and friendship throughout the year.

 Last but not least I would like to thank all our members for their continuing support and welcome the new members who have joined us during the year.